aws-samples/serverless-samples/apigw-log-analytic/README.md

 ## Implementation

-Note: This solution supports only the [REST API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-rest-api.html).
+Note: This solution supports the [REST API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-rest-api.html).

 This solution won’t create an API Gateway in your AWS account and assumes you have an API endpoint.
 If you do not, follow [this tutorial](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-api-from-example.html) to create one.